-On early Tuesday morning, 9th January, 2018, A devastating mudslide occured in Santa Barbara County, Southern California.
-The mudslides from neighbouring hillsides run through people homes, killing 17 and destroying over 100 homes in its path.
+On early Tuesday morning, 9th January 2018, A devastating mudslide occurred in Santa Barbara County, Southern California.
+The mudslides from neighboring hillsides run through people’s homes, killing 17 and destroying over 100 homes in its path.
 This is probably a result of many weeks of wildfires that cleared the vegetative cover on the hills, leaving the land exposed to prolonged rains.

 Mud Creek Landslide: Pacific Coast Highway, California, USA

-China, 2010: Landslide hits several villages in north-west of country, killing at least 1,200 people.
+China, 2010: Landslide hits several villages in the north-west of the country, killing at least 1,200 people.

 Philippines, 2006: Mudslides caused by Typhoon Durian kill at least 1,000 in Southern Leyte.

 Venezuela, 1999: 10,000 – 30,000 die as landslide hits a coastal town, washing many into the sea.

 Honduras, 1998: Landslide triggered by Hurricane Mitch kills 6,000 and leaves a million homeless.

 Oso, Washington USA: On 22 March 2014, a landslide occurred after about three weeks of unusually high levels of rainfall.
 This catastrophic landslide killed 43 people.
 It started at a 360ft hill slope made of unconsolidated glacial and colluvial.
 It is known to be a location that has experienced a landslide before.

 Ponorogo Regency, East Java Province, Indonesia: Heavy rains triggered several landslides that buried about 5 houses killed about 7 people, and affecting about 45,000 people on April 1, 2017.